 Stay away from Bangkok at present if possible, the news reporting on the floods has been terrible and lack of information posted for everyone due to the scale of the problems.
 They predict more problems for several weeks to come.
 Traveling around Bangkok is a nightmare at present due to road closures and thousands of cars parked on the freeways or any road high enough.
 If you are still coming to Thailand make plans to visit Phuket maybe instead as all things are fine there.
-I get my hotels for Thailand here http://www.ihotelthai.com over 6 years agoAnswered by Bruce Lockyear via WorldNomads.com
+I get my hotels for Thailand here http://www.ihotelthai.com almost 8 years agoAnswered by Bruce Lockyear via WorldNomads.com

 Today, Oct.
 24th, the main water mass has breached Bangkok on the northern side.
 Domestic airport, Don Mueng, is expected to close soon.
 Anyway the water is clawing now due to the effort of the government.
 Suwarnabhumi Airport should be safe from the flood.
 If you plan for northern or southern part of the country you should be fine now.
-For Bangkok, if you just want to visit with no other important business, you should wait for a month. over 6 years ago
+For Bangkok, if you just want to visit with no other important business, you should wait for a month. almost 8 years ago